dave-f/png2bbc/README.md

 No external dependencies are required, just a C++11 compiler.

+The program reads in a script which defines what output files to create and how to create them.
+With the `-l` switch, `png2bbc` will just list these output files without making them, so you can include them as dependencies in your makefile.

-The program reads in a script which defines how the graphics are created.
-This script is built up of 4 very simple commands, which are detailed below.
+The script is built up of 4 very simple commands, which are detailed below.

 ---